Coppernic/coppernic.github.io-old/os.md

 ![](_media/cone2_update_5.png)

-- Waiting for “Install from sdcard complete” message appearance,
+- Waiting for `Install from sdcard complete` message appearance,
-- Press HW Reset button (under the SIM trapdoor).
+- Press `HW Reset` button (under the SIM trapdoor).

 ### C-One²

 The following procedure explains the method to update Android in C-One² handheld terminal using a micro SD card.
-To realize this operation a micro SD of minimum 2 GB is necessary:
+To realize this operation a micro SD card of minimum 2 GB is necessary:

 - Copy the OS update `.zip` file on a micro SD card,
-- Switch off device,
+- Switch off the device,
-- Insert the SD card into the device:
+- Insert the micro SD card into the device:

 ![](_media/cone2_update_1.png)

-- Hold `POWER & Vol. UP` buttons until getting in the Recovery menu:
+- Hold `POWER` and `VOLUME +` buttons until getting in the Recovery menu:

 ![](_media/cone2_update_2.png)

 ![](_media/cone2_update_3.png)

-- Press `VOLUME +/-` button to select “Apply update from SD card” then press `POWER` button:
+- Press `VOLUME +` or `VOLUME -` button to select `Apply update from SD card` then press `POWER` button:

 ![](_media/cone2_update_4.png)

-- Press `VOLUME +/-` button to select `update...zip` file:
+- Press `VOLUME +` or `VOLUME -` button to select `update...zip` file:

 ![](_media/cone2_update_6.png)